magento/architecture/design-documents/asynchronous-operations/consumer-processes-improvements.md

 What if people only very irregularly use one of these features mentioned above, let's say they only once a year export all their products to check their inventory levels.
 Then you have some consumer process sitting there, doing nothing for 364 days in the year, wasting precious cpu cycles and taking up precious memory, until finally once a year the shopowner decides to execute a certain task it can execute.

-There is also the potential problem that the consumer process will take up more and more memory due to some memory leak in the code it executes.

 ### The suggested solution

 The suggestion is to give more control per consumer to the shopowner or developers managing the shop.
 We could add some additional options to the consumer processes to keep them more under control.
 Currently there is one limit available: `max-messages`.
-If that number of messages gets processed, the consumer will kill itself.
+If that number of messages get processed, the consumer will kill itself.
-I'd like to suggest some other limits which we can set:
+I'd like to suggest another limit which we can set:

 - `max-idle-time`: if no message was being handled in xx seconds, then kill yourself
-- `max-time`: after xx total seconds, and after you are done with handling the current message, kill yourself
-- `memory-limit`: if xx MB's of memory is being taken up by the process and after you are done with handling the current message, kill yourself (a way to work around potential memory leaks)

 Next to these limits, a configurable sleep time might be nice: